 Create an account on Pushpad

-After sign up (it’s free) you need to create a new project where you enter some details about your website (name, URL, icon).
+After sign up (it’s free) you need to create a new sender and a new project where you enter some details about your website (name, URL, icon, etc.).

 After the project is created, go to project settings and find the Project ID.
 Save it somewhere since we need in the following step.

-Go to Account → Add access token and create a new token.
+Go to Account → Access tokens → Add access token and create a new token.
 Now you have everything you need to configure the plugin.

 Configure the plugin